Skip to content

 Considering a Switch?

-Are you thinking about opting out of TOU prices in favour of Tiered prices?
+Are you thinking about opting out your current price plan?
 Here are a few things to consider.
 Make sure you have some of your recent electricity bills handy as you go through the information below.
 Keep in mind the effect of working from home on your electricity use.
 Most of the information you will need is on the Electricity line of your bill.

 • Your price plan

-Do you pay TOU or Tiered prices for your electricity?
+Do you pay TOU, Tiered or ULO prices for your electricity?
 If you’re unsure, take a look at the Electricity line of your bill.
 Most residential and small business customers in Ontario pay TOU prices.

 • Your usage